alphagov/govuk-frontend/docs/contributing/coding-standards/js.md

 ## Modules

-Use ECMAScript modules (`import`/`export`) over CommonJS and other formats.
+Use ECMAScript (ES) modules (`import`/`export`) over CommonJS and other formats.
 You can always transpile to your preferred module system.

 ```js
 import { closestAttributeValue } from '../common/index.mjs'